Spectra-to-Structure and Structure-to-Spectra Inference Across the Periodic Table: Limitations and Conclusion

 This work presents XAStruct, a machine learning framework for interpreting and predicting XAS data across the periodic table.
 Trained on datasets spanning over 70 elements, XAStruct supports both structure-to-spectrum and spectrum-to-structure tasks, covering K-edge and L-edge XANES and EXAFS regions.
 The key contributions include: (1) a two-pipeline architecture that enables complementary predictions from both structural and spectroscopic inputs; (2) the first machine learning model to predict neighbor atom types directly from XAS spectra—addressing a long-standing inverse problem in spectral interpretation; (3) a generalizable, element-aware model for predicting MNND without element-specific tuning; and (4) a principled approach to structural descriptor prediction, using lightweight random forests for CN and deeper SGMLP-based networks for more complex tasks like MNND and neighbor atom classification.
 Together, these components make XAStruct a scalable, interpretable, and broadly applicable framework for XAS analysis and local structure inference.

 However, several limitations remain.
 While XAStruct supports dual learning objectives, the two pipelines are trained independently.
-Our experiments to connect them, either by aligning embeddings or using one pipeline's output as input to the other, led to degraded performance, likely due to differing representational requirements and noise sensitivity between the tasks.
 Additionally, CN and neighbor atom prediction models must be trained separately per element, as unified models struggle with class imbalance and high categorical variance.
 Our structural predictions still require expert interpretation to reconstruct full geometries, limiting full automation.
 Moreover, although the MNND model generalizes well, CN and neighbor atom predictions are bounded by closed-set assumptions and limited resolution in fine spectral features such as XANES pre-edges and EXAFS oscillations.
 These challenges highlight promising directions for future work, including cross-modal alignment, few-shot generalization for underrepresented chemistries, and physically grounded model regularization to enhance robustness and interpretability.